 Can a CPU Work Without a Hard Drive?

 Normally, we install Windows on an internal drive.
 It can be an HDD or SSD.
-But if you power on a computer without one connected, you will get an error stating, No operating system found.
+But if you power on a computer without a hard drive connected, you will get an error stating, No operating system found.

-To use a computer you need an operating system.
-It doesn’t really matter, where you install the Windows.
+To use a computer, you will need an operating system.
+It doesn’t really matter where you install the Windows.
 It can be on an external drive, a Network drive, or even an SSD.
 As long as you set the drive as a bootable device, Windows will load from it.

 Now, let’s look at some scenarios when a hard drive is absent and how you can access the computer in that state.